codeasmanuscript/site/lessons/rintro/assignment.md

 ## Challenges for R basics

 Write up and complete all of these challenges in a file called `challenges.R`.
+Save this file in your `intror` folder on the `practice` repository.
+So the file location should look like: `your-name/intror/challenge.R`.
 To get more practice with Git, **add and commit** after completing each challenge.

-1. Create the following vectors in R:

-    * a = 1 to 10
-    * b = 11 to 20
+1. Create the following vectors in R: a = 1 to 10; b = 11 to 20.
+Then, use

-    Use vector arithmetic to multiply these vectors and put the results into a new variable `c`.
+vector arithmetic to multiply these vectors and put the results into a new variable `c`.
 Select subsets of `c` to identify the following:
     * The 5th element of `c`
     * All of elements of `c` that are greater than 50